mariodavid/cuba-on-kubernetes-infrastructure/README.md

 # cuba-on-kubernetes-infrastructure
 CUBA on Kubernetes example - Infrastructure project

 This project contains all required infrastructure work for Kubernetes through Terraform.
+This example leverages an existing Terraform module from the terraform module registry: [kubernetes-engine](https://registry.terraform.io/modules/google-terraform-modules/kubernetes-engine/google/1.15.0)

 ### Usage